Grants for Starting a Business in Georgia

 - Appalachia Regional Commission, which works to improve quality of life for the Appalachian region through economic development.

 - Agricultural export loan guarantee programs through the Export-Import Bank of the United States.

 - Small Business Innovation Research grants for domestic small businesses developing marketable ideas.

 - Small Business Technology Transfer for research and development funding.

 - Tax break of up to $100,000 for companies that hire certified minority subcontractors.

 If you need help with grants for starting a business in Georgia, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.